Azure/deployment-stacks/TUTORIAL.md

 # Tutorial: Create and manage your first deployment stack

 A _deployment stack_ is a native Azure resource type that enables you to manage Azure resources as a single unit at different Azure management scopes.
+Because a deployment stack is a Azure resource, you can perform any typical administrative actions on the stack, for example:

+- Protect access with Azure role-based access control (RBAC) assignments
+- Govern compliance with Azure Policy
+- Surface security recommendations with Microsoft Defender for Cloud

 This tutorial walks you through an Azure deployment stack example that uses a Bicep module template and associated Bicep resource template.